Alejo1020/automation-portfolio/P8 - Content pipeline — law firm case/README.md

 "Load your topics once a month — the system delivers 3 ready-to-review content pieces per topic, every week, without anyone on your team writing from scratch."

-Price range: $150-300 USD/month as a maintenance retainer (calendar upkeep, tone adjustments, channel expansion), or $400-600 USD as a one-time build fee for the client's own instance.

 ## Tech Stack
 n8n · Google Gemini API (Flash) · Google Sheets · JavaScript (Code nodes)